-Brass band of Raeküla firefighters, 1935.
-Photo by Leonilla Sutt Kannussaar 8.
-Kalevi Street 82 - Margus's net shop Do you notice the wooden sculpture in the front yard of Margus's shop that depicts a rat and a perch?
+8. Kalevi Street 82 - Margus's net shop

+Do you notice the wooden sculpture in the front yard of Margus's shop that depicts a rat and a perch?
 This piece of art is made by Urmas Margus.
 The perch symbolizes the importance of fishing in Raeküla and also that catching perches was one of the most profitable jobs.
 The rat, of course, symbolizes Rotiküla (Rat's Village).

-Throughout history, the sea has been vastly important for Raeküla - for decades it provided food on the table, and work for people.
-Today the beach attracts locals as well as holiday makers from further away.
+Throughout history the sea has been vastly important for Raeküla - for decades it provided food on the table and work for people.
+Today the beach attracts vacationers among locals as well as from further away.
 At the end of the extension of the nearby Hirve Street a beach with a small parking lot and a line of sand awaits the bathers.
-Those who love nature are greeted by the bird watching tower, used in all seasons.
+Those who love nature are greeted by the bird watching tower at any season.

 Look towards the sea and imagine that not more than half a century ago instead of the present forest-park there was a cattle range where local people herded their cows.
 In fact, during those times there were households similar to farms with farm animals and growing crops instead of today's private houses in Raeküla.
 The detached houses with their small beautiful gardens were mostly built during the 1960's.

 The animals kept here were pigs, chickens, cows, sometimes sheep.
-Every fisherman's family had a horse that helped carry the boat and the load, also move the fishermen on ice during the winter.
-A long-time habitant of Raeküla, Ilmar Mänd remembers the time after World War II: "There were three big cattles herds here.
+Every fisherman's family had a horse that helped carry the boat and the load, also move the fishermen on ice in the winter.
+A long-time habitant of Raeküla, Ilmar Mänd remembers the time after World War II: "There were three big cattles here.
 These cows belonged to the locals.
 Two people herded the cows at the same time.
-The owner of each cow had to provide a herdsman after a certain period of time.
-Either they went themselves or they sent their children, this is how the cycle worked."
-His wife Inga adds that at a certain time of day the cattle came home on their own accord.
-Ilmar Mänd confirms this:" The herdsmen had no problem at all.
+The owner of each cow had to provide a herder after a certain period of time.
+Either they went themselves or they sent their children, this is how the circulation worked."
+His wife Inga adds that at a certain time of the day the cattle came home by their own initiative.
+Ilmar Mänd confirms this: "The herders had no problem at all.
 The animals came down one street.
-The herdsman didn't know which cow was whose.
-The drove of cows thundered down the street but each every cow always found its own house."
-Ilmar has been a herdsman himself.
+The herder didn't know which cow was whose.
+The avalance of cows came and every cow found their own house."
+Ilmar has been a hearder himself.